624 2nd Ave N, Fargo, ND

-As the Roberts Commons and Dillard infill projects activated Roberts Alley north of 2nd Avenue North, the Kesler development will extend the activation of the alley south to 1st Avenue North.
+As the Roberts Commons and Dillard infill projects activated Roberts Alley north of 2nd Avenue North, the Kesler development extends the activation of the alley south to 1st Avenue North.
 This urban alley will feature storefronts across from the historic Black Building.
-The west alley along the Graver building will provide a shaded walkway (still open to vehicles) with the installations of street trees and green walls.
-Kesler will be complimented by the Stone building along Roberts Alley and 1st Avenue North.
+The west alley along the Graver building provides a shaded walkway (still open to vehicles) with the installations of street trees and green walls.
+Kesler is complimented by the Stone building along Roberts Alley and 1st Avenue North.

 For 45 years, this site lacked activity with people.
 The team members of Kilbourne Group are grateful for the opportunity to work with the City of Fargo to invest in bringing new living and working experiences into this growing neighborhood.
 We know that urban infill is a key component to maintaining walkability and to the city’s revitalization journey.
 As a real estate redevelopment firm focused on historic renovation and mixed-use urban infill projects in downtown Fargo, Kilbourne Group aims to breathe new energy into downtown residential, commercial, and retail spaces, and the spaces in between.